dfaroughy/FID-MNIST/README.md

 we propose a metric similar to the [Fréchet Inception Distance (FID)](https://arxiv.org/abs/1706.08500).
 This metric replaces the `InceptionNet-v3` architecture with a classifier better suited for MNIST-like images.

-Our experiments demonstrate that a slightly modified [`LeNet-5`](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf) architecture, with classification accuracy above $99$% for MNIST digits, leads to a good similarity metric that correlates well with human judgement.
+Our experiments demonstrate that a slightly modified [`LeNet-5`](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf) architecture, with classification accuracy of $99.5$% for MNIST digits, leads to a good similarity metric that correlates well with human judgement.
 We define the *Fréchet LeNet Distance* (FLD) as the Frechet distance between hidden features of the last layers of a pre-trained LeNet classifier evaluated on target and reference datasets.

-As can be seen below, the FLD values of the three fully-connected layers (third is the output before softmaxing) increases monotonically as more corruption is introduced to the images.
+We find that the FLD values of each fully-connected layers increases monotonically as more corruption is introduced to the images.
 This trend is consistent across various distortions:

 - Gaussian noise,
 - Gaussian blur,